 Also, in order for me to be effective with an adolescent, I need the parental permission to only disclose to them what I feel is appropriate.
 I need to gain the trust of the client ASAP.
 Click here to see form parent must sign before I will see their child.

 If the parents are divorced and there is dual custody, law dictates my need of the consent from both parents to treat the minor.

 Click here (scroll to bottom of page) to learn more about what the typical issues are we see with adolescents.

 19. Do you see clients who are court-ordered to come to therapy or a couple pursuing divorce?

 I sure do.
 I am not a court-appointed therapist per se but I will see someone per my discretion if they are allowed to choose any licensed therapist.
 I do charge for any litigation-time required whether it be for speaking to a representing attorney, appearing at a deposition, or going to a trial.
 I have a legal-action document with set fees which you will need to sign before I agree to work with you.

-Offering Individual, Couples, Marriage, and Family Counseling in Dallas/Collin County, TX (Allen, Lucas, Fairview, Wylie, Frisco, McKinney, Plano, and Richardson).
+Offering Individual, Couples, Marriage, Family, and Concierge Counseling in Collin County, TX (Allen, Fairview, Lucas, Wylie, McKinney, TX and surrounding areas).